RidleyB/sen/content/home.md

 permalink: /

 header:
-   excerpt: "*“Darkness fell, and the light answered.”*"
+   excerpt: "*“Darkness fell, and I answered.”*"
-   overlay_image: /assets/images/crash/crash3/embertomb-bw.png
+   overlay_image: /assets/images/mordt/oubliette-half.png
    overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background

 ---